prince-chrismc/Docker-Security-Analysis/README.md

 [DockScan](https://github.com/kost/dockscan) | [2](https://prince-chrismc.github.io/Docker-Security-Analysis/2018/11/02/Post-Two) | This a very typical engine audit, there a no difficult to set this up.
 [Dagda](https://github.com/eliasgranderubio/dagda) | [3](https://prince-chrismc.github.io/Docker-Security-Analysis/2018/11/03/Post-Three) | No success getting this to work the dependency managment of python version 2 and 3 on a single host is a nightmare.
 It had faily large community support and still shows activity.
 Perhaps this will be revisited since it was the only tool to advertise _antivirus/malware_ scanning.
 [CIS Benchmark](https://github.com/dev-sec/cis-docker-benchmark) | [3](https://prince-chrismc.github.io/Docker-Security-Analysis/2018/11/03/Post-Three) | The original audit tool.
 It is hard to read report featuring a minimal audit and some security flags from the containers settings.
-[OpenSCAP](https://github.com/OpenSCAP/openscap) | [3](https://prince-chrismc.github.io/Docker-Security-Analysis/2018/11/03/Post-Three) | This tool only works are REHL systems.
+[OpenSCAP](https://github.com/OpenSCAP/openscap) | [3](https://prince-chrismc.github.io/Docker-Security-Analysis/2018/11/03/Post-Three) | This tool only works are RHEL systems.
 [Vuls](https://github.com/future-architect/vuls) | [6](https://prince-chrismc.github.io/Docker-Security-Analysis/2018/11/06/Post-Six) | A generic and broad scanning tool which supports any network attached host offering lots of flexibility.
 Provides a fairly comprehensive report on vulnerabilites.
 This is open-source and live in development so it has the downside of being weakly documented and there are corner cases which are not support.

 ###### Use Case Container Images